Worksop Manor

-Worksop Manor is a Grade I listed 18th-century country house in Bassetlaw, Nottinghamshire.
+Worksop Manor is an 18th-century country house in Bassetlaw, Nottinghamshire.
 It stands in one of the four contiguous estates in the Dukeries area of Nottinghamshire.
 Traditionally, the Lord of the Manor of Worksop may assist a British monarch at his or her coronation by providing a glove and putting it on the monarch's right hand and supporting his or her right arm.
 Worksop Manor was the seat of the ancient Lords of Worksop.

 The house was an important English country house of the Talbot and Howard families between the 1580s and its destruction by fire in 1761; an even grander rebuilding was only partially completed, and after 1777 it was neglected and largely dismantled in the 1830s.

 The building as it is now, greatly reduced and rebuilt but still very large, is mostly 18th and 19th-century.
 It has 2 and 3 storeys of ashlar with hipped slate roofs, forming a quadrangle approximately 25 bays wide by 14 bays deep.

 History

 The Talbot family had owned Worksop Manor since the 14th century.
-Its manor house was for some time in 1568 the prison of Mary, Queen of Scots.
+Its manor house was used in 1580 as the prison of Mary, Queen of Scots.

-In the 1580s a new house was built on the site for the very wealthy George Talbot, 6th Earl of Shrewsbury, probably designed by Robert Smythson.
+In the 1580s a new house was built on the site for the very wealthy George Talbot, 6th Earl of Shrewsbury (husband of Bess of Hardwick), probably designed by Robert Smythson.
 It was a leading example of the Elizabethan prodigy house.
-At the same time Smythson also designed the associated Worksop Manor Lodge which survived in substantially original form until 2007 when it was burnt down and it is currently being restored.
-The lodge, occupied by Roger Portington, keeper of the Worksop parks, was compared to the Medici villa at Pratolino.
+At the same time Smythson also designed the associated Worksop Manor Lodge, which survived in substantially original form until 2007 when it was burnt down.
+It is currently being restored.
+The lodge, occupied by Roger Portington, keeper of the Worksop parks, was compared to the Medici Villa di Pratolino.

 The house was much admired, especially for its long gallery on the top storey, where one chimneypiece had the date "1585".
 In 1607 there were rumours about the grandeur of a mansion that George Home, 1st Earl of Dunbar was building in the ruins of Berwick Castle.
 George Chaworth wrote to Gilbert Talbot, 7th Earl of Shrewsbury saying he heard the long gallery at Berwick would make that built by his father at Worksop look like a garret or attic.